jakechamblee/Lysis-curve-plot/README.md

 # Lysis-curve

 This package generates automated lysis curves (bacterial growth curves) for biological research via **Plotly** and uses code to generate automated grouping, titles, annotations and subplotting within a single custom graphing function.
 Simply changing the function arguments can generate a variety of bacterial growth curves.

+This makes generating growth/lysis curves as simple and quick as possible, even for people with minimal programming skills.

 **The graphs are dynamic** when generated within a webpage (e.g. **Jupyter**) which can be useful when teasing apart data.